NFL Uses Lady Gaga For Hidden Agenda Ahead Of Super Bowl 2017? [Opinion]

 — Fusion (@Fusion) February 2, 2017

 The threat of an NFL boycott is churning online, which can be seen in the above tweet.
 This is what some folks say they will do if Lady Gaga utters so much as one disparaging word about President Trump or his politics.
 The hoopla around the possible words that Lady Gaga may or may not say is certainly getting a ton of attention today.
-One way to look at this – it is great free advertising for the Super Bowl.
+One way to look at this is that it is great free advertising for the Super Bowl.

 Will Lady Gaga's Super Bowl half-time show get political?
 'I believe in inclusion' https://t.co/TgYHH2X3XU